 The De Queen & Eastern Railroad (reporting marks, DQE) is a southern shortline that has served Arkansas for more than 100 years.
 Its history can be traced to the very beginning of the 20th century to serve the local timber industry.
 It had only been in operation a decade or so when it acquired the nearby Texas, Oklahoma & Eastern Railroad, which would ultimately double its system size and the TO&E still remains a component of the company to this very day.
-Until the 1960s the road was privately owned until it was purchased by Weyerhaeuser, a major wood products company that ultimately came to own several timber-based shortlines around the country.
-The DQ&E/TO&E remained controlled by the large corporation until only recently when it was purchased by Patriot Rail, a smaller version of a Genesee & Wyoming or RailAmerica.
-Today, the property continues to transport wood-related products although it now also moves several other types of freight.
+Until the 1960s the road was privately owned.
+That decade it was purchased by Weyerhaeuser, a major wood products company which wound up with a large consortium of short lines throughout the country (most have since been spun-off).
+The DQ&E/TO&E remained controlled by the large corporation until only recently when it was purchased by Patriot Rail, a smaller version of a Genesee & Wyoming.

 The history of the De Queen And Eastern Railroad begins with its chartering on September 22, 1900 to build a line roughly 50 miles east of De Queen, Arkansas where it would establish a connection with the Kansas City Southern.
 Within three years the route was opened as far as Provo (19 miles) and by 1906 it had reached Dierks boasting a 27-mile system.
 Shortly after the DQ&E opened its latest extension the nearby Texas, Oklahoma & Eastern was chartered on October 21, 1910 to build a railroad from Valliant, Oklahoma (where it would interchange with the St. Louis-San Francisco Railway, the "Frisco") eastward to De Queen.
 Before the new TO&E could even begin any major building of its proposed route the DQ&E took over controlling interest in the railroad.